mtuomiko/traffic-history/README.md

 ### External APIs

 In dev mode, app is set up to use localhost instead of Digitraffic APIs.
-Launch something to serve CSV files on `http://localhost:3333/file/<filename>`.
-You could for example [Mockoon](https://mockoon.com/).
+* Launch something to serve CSV files on `http://localhost:3333/file/<filename>` and station API on `http://localhost:3333/station`.
+You could use for example [Mockoon](https://mockoon.com/).

 ### Datastore emulation